Office relocation

 Carry out loading, transport, and destination unloading using the approved move sequence.

-Placement and Setup
+Placement and setup

 Place furniture and priority equipment in designated areas for fast team reactivation.

-Closeout Verification
+Closeout verification

 Confirm completion details with your point of contact before formal handoff.